sercrod/sercrod/docs/reference/grammar.md

 # Grammar

-_What you will find:_ a formal description of directive value shapes and handler syntax as implemented in Nablla v1.06.
+_What you will find:_ a formal description of directive value shapes and handler syntax as implemented in Sercrod v1.06.
 This page is normative, concise, and tutorial-free.

 ## 0. Legend (tokens and notation)